Tax exemption: Hotel tax exemption

 This is a tax exemption issued for purchases of hotel stays and other forms of lodging.
 The tax exemption card is required before paying for the lodging, if it is paid before acquiring it, or through the internet, the benefits are unusable.

 Official mission tax exemptions

 These exemptions might only be used for purchases necessary for the mission’s functioning.
-The mission is only available to be exempt from tax if:

-The mission has a valid Tax exemption card, the stay is required in support of the mission’s diplomatic or consular functions and the costs are paid with a cheque, credit card, or a wire transfer in the name of the mission.
+The mission is only available to be exempt from tax if the mission has a valid tax exemption card, the stay is required in support of the mission’s diplomatic or consular functions and the costs are paid with a cheque, credit card, or a wire transfer in the name of the mission.

 Personal tax exemption

-This card is issued only for the benefit of its holder and might not be used to benefit anyone else.
-The expenses are only exempt from tax if:

-The person has a valid Tax exemption card, the rooms are registered and paid only by the person holding the Tax exemption card.
+This card is issued only for the benefit of its holder and may not be used to benefit anyone else.
+The expenses are only exempt from tax if the person has a valid tax exemption card and the rooms are registered and paid only by the person holding the tax exemption card.